USDA-SCINet/scinet-workbooks/pages/styling.md

 packages: [packages of note, separated by commas, use brackets for multiple]

-If using more than one term, place terms in brackets and separate with commas.
+If using more than one term, place terms in brackets and separate with commas. **Packages are case sensitive**

 {% include collect/tags.html fetch='packages' %}